exoplatform/exo-documentation/docs/PersonalApplications.rst

 |AC_image1|

-A drawer will open displaying your favourite applications alphabetically sorted.
+A drawer will open displaying:

+-  Mandatory applications defined by an administrator pinned in the drawer, alphabetically sorted but not draggable

+-  Your favorite applications alphabetically sorted, by default, could be dragged and dropped to define your own choice.

 |AC_image2|

+.. note:: A separation line is present to differentiate mandatory applications from your favorite ones.

-You can reorganize your favorite applications by dragging and dropping their icons according to your choice.
+As cited above, you can reorganize your favorite applications by dragging and dropping their icons according to your choice.

 |AC_image3|

-.. note:: When an administrator sets some applications as mandatory, they also appear in your Application
-          center drawer.

 When you click on an application icon it will open in the same tab if it is an eXo Platform, otherwise, it will open in a new tab.